Cosby, Missouri

 Cosby is a village in Monroe Township, Andrew County, Missouri, United States.
 The population was 114 at the 2020 census.
 It is part of the St. Joseph, MO-KS Metropolitan Statistical Area.

 History

-Cosby was founded in the late 1870s, and moved about one mile to a new town site in 1885 when the railroad was extended to that point.
+Cosby was founded in the late 1870s, and moved about 1 mi to a new town site in 1885 when the railroad was extended to that point.
 The village was named after Cosby Miller, the child of a first settler.
 A post office called Cosby has been in operation since 1879.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.09 sqmi, all land.